DaniloASP/RatesOfAdaptation/README.md

 **BRAKER2** is used to predict genes on the outgroup assembled genomes.
 Installation instructions can be found in https://github.com/Gaius-Augustus/BRAKER

-**OrthiFinder** is used to identify single copy orthologs between the protein list of target and outgroup species.
+**OrthoFinder** is used to identify single copy orthologs between the protein list of target and outgroup species.
 Installation instructions can be found in https://github.com/davidemms/OrthoFinder

 # Usage